 Thanks to almost a decade of tireless work by the Cape Leopard Trust (and with the support of local farmers), the level of leopard persecution by farmers has diminished significantly in the Cederberg.

-Marine went on to explain that the caracal is considered a ‘mesopredator’ – a term that speaks refers to its trophic ranking.
+Marine went on to explain that the caracal is considered a ‘mesopredator’ – a term that refers to its trophic ranking.
 What is important in this study is to get a handle on what would happen if the apex predators were persecuted to the point where they were removed from the system.
 Would there be what scientists dub ‘mesopredator release’?
-There are catastrophic examples of this from all over the world – from the removal of wolves in Asia, bears and wolves in North America to lions and wild dog here on our continent.
+There are catastrophic examples of this from all over the world – from the removal of wolves in Asia, bears and wolves in North America to lions and wild dogs here on our continent.
 Such negative impacts on apex predators can have devastating ecological consequences.
-The ripple down effect can often lead to an increase in populations of the mesopredator, which, in turn can impact negatively on the ecology of the prey species.
+The ripple-down effect can often lead to an increase in populations of the mesopredator, which, in turn, can negatively impact the ecology of the prey species.

-Marine explained that CLT’s founder, Dr Quinton Martins, began collaring caracal in 2008 in an effort to assess the feasibility of conducting a full-blown study on the species.
-Martins and his team collared 3 male caracals prior to Marine’s arrival.
+Marine explained that CLT’s founder, Dr Quinton Martins, began collaring caracal in 2008 to assess the feasibility of conducting a full-blown study on the species.
+Martins and his team collared 3 male caracals before Marine’s arrival.
 The team have since managed to collar a female.

 Marine also showed us an impressive collection of photographs taken with the dozen or so cameras that have been placed in the field.
 From large and small-spotted genets leaping high into the air in response to the flash, to curious baboons with their noses pressed up against the lens, aardwolf, porcupine, African wild cat, honey badgers, nightjars and even a striped polecat.
 Getting up close and personal with the hustle and bustle of the Cederberg night prowlers was a rare treat indeed.